-Price to Public nderwriting Discounts and Commissions Bef Proceeds, fore Expenses, to us Per Unit \$ 10.00 \$ 0.50 (1) \$ 9.50 Total \$ 50,000,000 \$ 2,500,000 \$ 47,500,000
+Price to Underwriting Discounts and Proceeds, Before Expenses, Public Commissions to us Per Unit \$, 10.00 \$ 0.50(1) \$ 9.50 Total \$, 50,000,000 \$ 2,500,000 \$ 47,500,000

-(1) Includes \$1,500,000, or \$0.30 per unit, equal to 3.0% of the gross proceeds of this offering (or \$1,725,000 if the underwriters' overallotment option is exercised in full) payable to the underwriters as deferred underwriting discounts and commissions from the funds to be placed in the trust account described below.
+(1) Includes \$1,500,000, or \$0.30 per unit, equal to 3.0% of the gross proceeds of this offering (or \$1,725,000 if the underwriters' over-allotment option is exercised in full) payable to the underwriters as deferred underwriting discounts and commissions from the funds to be placed in the trust account described below.
 The underwriter will also be entitled to 0.5% of the gross proceeds of this offering as deferred underwriting discounts and commissions in the form of our shares at a price of \$10.00 per share, to be issued if we close a business combination.
 Such funds will be released to the underwriters only upon consummation of an initial business combination, as described in this prospectus.
 If the business combination is not consummated, such deferred discount will be forfeited by the underwriters.
 The underwriters will not be entitled to any interest accrued on the deferred underwriting discount.